 How to Choose the right Wetsuit

-Time to replace your old wetsuit but have not been keeping up with wetsuit tech?
-Or maybe your looking for your first wetsuit but not sure where to start?
-You came to the right place!
-This guide was put together to educate both new and seasoned surfer's on the newest wetsuit technology on the market today.
+We created this guide to educate both new and seasoned surfer's on the newest wetsuit technology available on the market today.
 Use it as a guide to buy a new wetsuit, or simply to brush up on your wetsuit knowledge.

-Remember this is just a guide.
-If you would like to speak with one our experts on wetsuits - please feel free to call us, use the chat function, or send us an email!
+Keep in mind this is just simple guide.
+If you would like dive in further rap with one our coldwater specialists - please feel free to give us a shout!

 Lets start by taking a look at what wetsuits are made out of.

 WHAT ARE WETSUITS MADE OUT OF?

 Discovered by Jack O’Neill in the 1950s as useful material for surfing, neoprene is an extremely stretchy rubber made from melted-down petroleum chips that are blown into a mold that ends up 3 - 4 inches thick.
 This is then cut down to size and fitted with a jersey lining.
 The jersey is a material that holds the neoprene together - typically made out of nylon.